devmount/sloth.css/docs/pages/components/button.md

 Sloth.css doesn't ship any icons, since there are lots of icon libraries out there.
 However SVG icons are directly supported using the `icon` class.
 Buttons are set to *inline-flex* per default, so multiple elements inside buttons are nicely aligned next to each other.

 The beautiful <a href="https://tabler.io/icons" target="_blank">Tabler Icons</a> work well with Sloth.css for example.
 You can also create icon buttons without any text.
-You might want to use the `pill` utility for those.
+You might want to use the `pill` class for those.

 <div class="demo flex flex-wrap gap-4">
   <button>